soudaou/web-app/README.md

 #### -	miCoach (for adidas)

-The miCoach is an application that gives the user different workouts with different levels, were you can track how you are doing It also has a GPS so you can know where you are if you are running for instance.
+The miCoach is an application that gives the user different workouts with different levels, were you can track how you are doing.
+It also has a GPS so you can know where you are if you are running for instance.

 #####Differences:
 My app will let the user choose the exercises/activities they want.
 This way they will be doing what they want.